 IEDA will make awards to cities/counties/tribes for the construction of new housing.
-Subrecipients will enter into a development agreement with a developer who maintains site control of the project site.
+Subrecipients may enter into a development agreement with a developer who maintains site control of the project site.
 A developer is a for-profit or nonprofit individual or entity that the grantee provides CDBG-DR funding to for the purpose of constructing new housing on vacant or demolished properties.
-Local government agencies and local housing authorities are not developers and would only be allowed to construct a property if they were a tribal government.
-Tribal governments will need to procure if awarded and not working with a private or nonprofit developer.
+Local government agencies, local housing authorities, and tribal governments are not developers and would need to procure if awarded and not working with a private or nonprofit developer.
 Beginning with Round 2, all development teams must have an architect on the team or a designated architect to review plans before and after award; all development teams for multifamily housing must have a structural engineer on the team; and all development teams incorporating infrastructure in support of housing must have a civil engineer on the team.
 The civil engineer may not be from the same firm as the engineer for the unit of general local government.

-At least 51% of constructed rental units must be occupied by Low to Moderate Income (LMI) households.
+All housing units must be sold to Low to Moderate Income (LMI) households.
 These are households that make at or below 80% of the area median income of the county in which the housing unit is built.
 Income verifications must be completed in accordance with 24 CFR 5.609 (Part 5 Annual Income).
 Income verifications are valid for 12 months from the date verification is completed.

-During the affordability period, initial and subsequent tenants of units constructed under this program will be required by provide proof of primary occupancy to IEDA upon request.
+During the affordability period, initial and subsequent owners of units constructed under this program will be required by provide proof of primary occupancy to IEDA upon request.